On two aspects of the Painleve analysis: Two auto-B a cklund transformations

-Let us try to find a B\"{a}cklund transformation of the PDE (\ref{1}) into itself.
-Two different methods will lead us to two different autotransformations.
+Let us try to find a B\"{a}cklund transformation of the Calogero equation (\ref{1}) into itself.
+Two different methods will lead us to two different transformations.
 Then we will find a relation between the two results.